TOP Study Tours

 Your application can be enhanced by leading a TOP professional development workshop.
 Workshop evaluation forms must be submitted on or before the study tour application deadline to receive credit.
 Our TOP Toolkit for Professional Development is a useful resource for planning and leading a workshop about contemporary Germany.

 |What is the catch?

 We ask that all participants come prepared, ready to assume the role of a student and willing to consider new ideas, to proactively engage themselves, to be inquisitive, to be flexible, and to learn as professionals during a fun, yet mentally and sometimes physically intense two weeks in Germany.
 This is a group study tour.
-You will spend the majority of your time with the group and in fact, there is not much free time during the two weeks abroad.
+You will spend the majority of your time with the group and there is little free time during the two weeks abroad.

 To adequately prepare participants for their study tour, we ask for participation in pre-departure webinars that are important for enhancing background knowledge, setting the stage, and providing a foundation for group cohesion.
 We also require that participants complete pre-departure reading assignments.

-Upon returning from Germany, every participant is required to 1) author an original unit of learning consisting of one or more lessons and 2) conduct one TOP professional development workshop at the local district, state, regional, or national level by May 1 of the following year.
+Upon returning from Germany, every participant is required to 1) author an original unit of learning based on the C3 FRAMEWORK and INQUIRY DESIGN MODEL (IDM) format and 2) conduct one TOP professional development workshop at the local district, state, regional, or national level by May 1, 2021.
 The ‘unit’ may consist of any ‘contemporary-Germany-related’ topics of the participant’s choosing but should be aligned to C3 (College, Career, Civic Life) or NGSS (for STEM) standards for learning with the goal of enhancing and assessing students’ global competence.